goneplaid/sandbox/README.md

 ## Cool story, bro.
 Who are you?

 I'm Shawn Wilson and I'm a 20 year veteran web developer!
 A UX Engineer, these days.
-Anyway, I hear all the kids these days are doing coding challenges for job interviews!
+Anyway, I hear all the kids these days are doing coding challenges for job interviews.

 I recently decided to take some time off from work to refocus myself and will be entering the job market again soon.
-I thought I’d brush up on some fundamentals and see what these coding challenges are all about.
+I thought I’d brush up on some fundamentals and these coding challenges were fun little exercises to work though.

-I have a tiny site at [http://shiny-pixels.dev](http://shiny-pixels.dev) where you can find my resume and a few other things.
+Here's my tiny site at [http://shiny-pixels.dev](http://shiny-pixels.dev) where you can find my resume and a few other things.

 Have a wonderful day!

 ![Robot](portfolio/robot.jpg)